The retirement of Dr. Woltering and HIS Remarkable legacy

 Food and Drug Administration.

-PENN Medicine's Abramson Cancer Center and NET program
+PENN MEDICINE: Abramson Cancer Center NET program

-Penn's Abramson Cancer Center has its 68gallium dotatate scan (NETSPOT) up and running.
+The last few years Penn's Abramson Cancer Center has its 68gallium dotatate scan (NETSPOT) up and running.
 There are no insurance issues since the NETSPOT kit has been approved by insurance.
 It is not in stock so it must be ordered.
 This editor had one there recently and it went very smoothly.
 The results are quite a contrast to the OctreoScan.
 Call Bonnie Bennett at 215 349 8222 to find out how to arrange for one.

 Here's something of interest if you're having a surgical procedure or anything else that requires anesthesia at the University of Pennsylvania.
 Dr. Douglas Fraker, the surgeon specialist for NETs, can arrange an anesthesia consult with a member of his special NET surgical team.
 This editor has several lung diseases and really appreciates this "concierge" service.